-- (b) document all relevant matters stipulated in this Professional Standard (and, if applicable, in APRA's General-Prudential Standards) as required to be documented; and - (c) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation. - 5.2.2 In this Professional Standard, where a Member is placed under an obligation "where reasonably practicable", and the Member forms the view that it is not reasonably practicable, the Member must document his or her reasons. - 5.2.3 The level of detail to be provided in a Report will depend on the purpose of the valuation, the size and complexity of the Classes of Business and considerations of Materiality.
-However, in determining the level of detail to be provided, a Member must ensure that the Report provides sufficient information that an informed reader of that report could draw a conclusion that the derivation of the results stated in the Report was reasonable. - 5.2.4 If the Member is required to allocate an 'other' Class of Business to an appropriate category (or categories) for the purpose of determining the Insurance Risk Charge, the Member must document the reasons and method used for selecting the category (or categories).
+- (a) comply with any relevant documentation and reporting requirements set out in the Code; - (b) include all relevant matters stipulated in this Professional Standard (and, if applicable, in APRA's Prudential Standards) as required to be disclosed; and - (c) disclose such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation. - 5.2.2.
+A statement must be included that the Report has been prepared in accordance with this Professional Standard. - 5.2.3.
+In this Professional Standard, where a Member is placed under an obligation "where reasonably practicable", and the Member forms the view that it is not reasonably practicable, the Member must disclose a summary of and record their reasons. - 5.2.4.
+The level of detail to be provided in a Report will depend on the purpose of the valuation, the size and complexity of the Classes of Business and considerations of Materiality.
+A Member must provide sufficient information in the Report that an informed reader of that report could draw a conclusion that the derivation of the results stated in the Report was reasonable. - 5.2.5.
+If the Member is required to allocate an 'other' Class of Business to an appropriate category (or categories) for the purpose of determining the Insurance Risk Charge, the Member must disclose the reasons for selecting the category (or categories).